Ronald Reagan UCLA Medical Center and UCLA Santa Monica Medical Center are both designated as Baby-Friendly Hospitals by Baby-Friendly USA.

 The Baby-Friendly Hospital Initiative (BFHI) is a global program to encourage the broad-scale implementation of the Ten Steps to Successful Breastfeeding and the International Code of Marketing of Breast-milk Substitutes.

 UCLA Health is committed to giving families the information, confidence, and skills necessary to successfully initiate and continue breastfeeding their babies after birth.
-All health care organizations recommend exclusive breastfeeding for the first 6 months of life, the gradual introduction of complimentary foods and continued breastfeeding for the first year or longer.
+All health care organizations recommend exclusive breastfeeding for the first 6 months of life, the gradual introduction of complimentary foods and continued breastfeeding for the first two years or longer.
+If you are a working parent, appropriate planning can help ease your transition back to work and continue to meet your breastfeeding goals while you are working.
+See Breastfeeding: A Guide for the Working Parent for important information and tips about breastfeeding and returning to work.

 In cases where patients have a medical indication or have made an informed decision to use formula, the safe preparation and feeding of formula is provided to families.